giuseppefilitto/img-segm/README.md

 ##### dcmexplorer

+Jupyter notebook

-Run the script with jupyter in order to use the ipywidgets.
+Run the script with jupyter in order to use the ipywidgets and plotly for a better 2D and 3D experience.